 Pride in our Farming families (2014) Helping farmers to diversify.
 Produced for Creative Rural Communities

-Trident (2016)- report about month of protests to stop nuclear weapons in UK.
-Producd for Lush UK ltd
+Trident (2016)- Report about a month of protests to stop nuclear weapons in UK.

-Open Cast Coal (2016)- video reports in Germany about mass occupation of coal mine.
-Produced for Lush UK ltd
+Open Cast Coal (2016)- A video report from Germany about mass occupation of coal mine.